zaphosting/docs/docs/create_screenshots.md

 ---
 id: create_screenshots
-title: "Screenshots How and with which tool to create screenshots"
+title: How and with which tool to create screenshots
 description: Information on how you can take screenshots and which tools are recommended - ZAP-Hosting.com documentation
 sidebar_label: Create Screenshots
 ---